-Banco Popular is the fifth largest banking group in Spain in terms of assets (EUR 147.9 billion as of July 2016) and client deposits.
+Banco Popular is the fifth largest banking group in Spain in terms of assets and client deposits.
 It is focused on retail (90% of its business) and commercial banking, with almost 2,000 branches in Spain and 200 abroad.
 The Banco Popular Group is formed by the parent bank (Banco Popular Español) and six banks, four of which operate in Spain (Banco Pastor, Popular Banca Privada, Targobank and Banco Popular), one in Portugal (Banco Popular Portugal), one in the United States (Totalbank) and a finance group in Mexico with a 25% stake.
 Furthermore, the Group has securitisation vehicles, real estate companies and two insurance companies.

 In May 2013 Banco Popular adopted the Equator Principles, and is profiled as part of BankTrack's Equator Principles Track and Chase project.